 Even if the above is true, judges are tough on defendants facing drug charges.
 Having the right attorney with experience in such matters can make the difference in one being able to maintain their license.

-What to Do If Charged with Heroin Possession
+What to Do If Accused of Heroin Possession

 Having police accuse one of possessing heroin or other drugs is a frightening experience.
 It can often lead a person to do things that would not help them and could even make things worse.
 Here are some tips for anyone who is in such a situation.